Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Symmetry and entanglement of optimized coin states

-A more insightful observation of the position distribution over time for $k=(1001010)_{2}$ is presented in Fig. \ref{fig:Two-particle-probability-distrib}(a).
+A more insightful observation of the position distribution of the particles is presented in Fig. \ref{fig:Two-particle-probability-distrib}.
 Particles in the same subgraph are more likely to be close to each other.
-But particles from different subgraphs, such as particle 1 and particle 2, are more distant.
-As is shown in Fig. \ref{fig:Two-particle-probability-distrib}(a), particle 1 is more likely to be found in negative positions while particle 2 is more likely to be found in positive positions, because we can see from the reduced density matrix of the initial coin states that the coins are in average oriented in the opposite directions.
-As a comparison, Fig. \ref{fig:Two-particle-probability-distrib}(b) is the position distribution of the evolved eigenstate with $k=(0110100)_{2}$ after $t=30$ steps of evolution.
-The Hamming weight of $(1001010)_{2}$ and $(0110100)_{2}$ are identical, and $(0110100)_{2}$ can be perceived as relabeling particle $1,4,6$ as $2,3,5$ and $2,3,5$ as $1,4,6$ in $(1001010)_{2}$.
-Referring to the expression of $P_{ik}$ \eqref{eq:eigenvectors}, the two eigenstates are essentially the same after the relabeling and therefore have the same average distance, particularly the same second order term of $t$.
+But particles from different subgraphs, such as particles 1 and 2, are more distant.
+As is shown in Fig. \ref{fig:Two-particle-probability-distrib}(a), particle 1 is more likely to be found in negative positions while particle 2 is more likely to be found in positive positions, because we can see from the reduced density matrices of the initial coin state that the coins are on average oriented in the opposite directions.
+As a comparison, Fig. \ref{fig:Two-particle-probability-distrib}(b) illustrates the position distributions of the particles in the evolved eigenstate with $k=(0110100)_{2}$ after $t=30$ steps of evolution.
+The Hamming weights of $(1001010)_{2}$ and $(0110100)_{2}$ are identical, and $(0110100)_{2}$ can be perceived as relabeling particles $1,4$, and $6$ as particles $2,3$ and $5$ and particles $2,3$, and $5$ as particles $1,4$, and $6$ in $(1001010)_{2}$.
+Referring to the expression of $P_{ik}$ {[}Eq. \eqref{eq:eigenvectors}{]}, the two eigenstates are essentially the same after the relabeling and therefore have the same position variance, particularly the same second-order term of $t$.

-The bipartite entanglement of the particles of the initial state $k=(1001010)_{2}$ is small compared with that of the evolved state, as shown in Fig. \ref{fig:Bipartite-entanglement}.
+The bipartite entanglement between part of coins and all the other degrees of freedom of the seven particles in the initial state $k=(1001010)_{2}$ is small, compared with that of the evolved state, as shown in Fig. \ref{fig:Bipartite-entanglement}.
 We use the von Neumann entropy as the entanglement measure.
 The entanglement increases rapidly at the beginning and then starts to oscillate.